 Many women sacrifice their own desires and well being in order to be the woman they believe they should be, learning to ignore boundaries.

-Self esteem suffers, as does decision making.
+When we don't have a healthy balance, self esteem suffers, as does decision making.

 Many women feel stuck.